Careful what you wish for: Robots and burnout

 Where do you draw inspiration for your project? / Were there particular experiences, ideas, or tensions that inspired this piece?

-Maybe as a perfectionist that’s trying to find a trying to practice a middle ground of what’s sustainable; I naturally thought “what would be the extreme of success?” and in a very timely, way not too long ago, the youngest, self-made female billionaire made the headlines — surpassing Taylor Swift — and she was a young Chinese American woman in AI.
-I was really inspired by her because it was a sort of representation I wasn’t I guess waiting or expecting to see.
+Maybe as a perfectionist trying to practise a more sustainable middle ground, I naturally thought, “What would be the extreme of success?”
+Not too long ago, the youngest self-made female billionaire Lucy Guo, made headlines.
+She surpassed Taylor Swift and was a young Chinese American woman working in AI.
+I was really inspired by her because it was a kind of representation I wasn’t expecting to see.
+The play is not about her, but her success made me dream about our demographic of women and what goes on in the private moments during our success.

 Lucy Guo, the youngest, self-made female billionaire at 30 (as of April 2025)

-I’m really interested in alternate lives and what happens when we take things to the extreme, especially something that comes up against our natural limits.
-Myself as an artist if I were to take the form of a venn-diagram, I’m a freelance artist and that overlaps with me also being a child of immigrants.
-Within that middle section where the two circles overlap I noticed amongst my peers in my community a lot of hustle happens - the same quest for excellence happens, but you’re navigating it in an industry that’s quite boundless and not always within your will or your control.
-So I think the questions maybe we have as Gen Z or as millennials, are really similar — how do you make a life?
-How do you consolidate your ambition with living sustainably inside capitalism?
-And also take into account honour and filial piety and your culture?
+’m really interested in alternate lives and what happens when we take things to the extreme, especially when we come up against our natural limits.
+If I were a Venn diagram, I’m a freelance artist and also a child of immigrants.
+In that overlap, I’ve noticed a lot of hustle among my peers and in my community.
+The same quest for excellence exists, but you’re navigating it in an industry that’s quite boundless and not always within your control.

-I mashed those things together and I was really excited by this world that’s quite new to me - the corporate world and also the tech world, especially the world of startups feels Wolf of Wall Street or something, super high stakes.
-It felt like a great environment to set a play inside.
+I mashed those things together and set it in a world that’s new to me: the corporate world and the tech world.
+The startup scene especially high-stakes, businesses and leaders set to disrupt the industry.
+It felt like a great environment to set a play in.

 What are you hoping to get out of your development reading?